Visualizing the Effects of a Changing Distance on Data Using Continuous Embeddings: Methods

+The outer loop has the structure of a (block)-coordinate descent algorithm (see \citep{Wright2015}, for a review).
+Surprisingly, there are few results in the literature that could be used to guarantee convergence of coordinate-descent on a non-differentiable, non-convex objective function.
+There are some examples to the contrary: \citet{Powell1973} gives an example of a non-convex differentiable objective that leads coordinate descent to loop forever between suboptimal points.

+In our particular case, however, we have established that points of non-differentiability cannot be fixed points of the inner loop, and that the set of fixed points of the inner loop are first-order optimal (meaning the gradient of the cost with respect to curve $x_i$ is 0).
+A global fixed point would therefore imply that all conditional gradients are null, meaning that the fixed point is first-order optimal.
+Further, since the algorithm produces a strictly non-increasing sequence of cost values, it can only converge to a local minimum or saddle-point (if it converges at all).

-\end{proof} This proof does not exclude the possibility of having several limit points with the same cost between which the algorithm jumps.
-However, in the algorithm, we determine convergence based on the stationarity of the configuration and not of the cost.
-Thus, if the inner loop converges, it converges to a unique configuration which is thus a stationary point.
+This proof does not exclude the possibility of a limit cycle, meaning that there could be several limit points with the same cost which the algorithm visits in turns.
+However, in our implementation, we determine convergence based on the stationarity of the configuration and not of the cost.
+Thus, if the inner loop converges, it converges to a unique configuration which is a stationary point.
 If the algorithm did indeed jump between several limit points, it would not converge and stop after a certain number of iterations.
 However, this has never happened in our experience.

-\begin{thm} The cMDS algorithm has first-order optimal limit points. \end{thm} \begin{proof} It is easy to see that, since the cost function is symmetric, coordinate-wise first-order optimality yields overall first-order optimality.
-With Lemma \ref{lem:innerloop} we know that the inner loop of the algorithm yields such coordinate-wise optimality.
-Thus, we get first-order optimality of the limit points generated by the cMDS algorithm. \end{proof}

 Beyond the fact that the algorithm does converge to an appropriate point, it would be interesting to prove some results on the speed at which it converges.
-Unfortunately, local convergence is very difficult to stydy in our case since most techniques rely on the assumption that the cost function becomes quadratic in a neighbourhood of an optimum.
+Unfortunately, local convergence is very difficult to study in our case since most techniques rely on the assumption that the cost function becomes quadratic in a neighbourhood of an optimum.
 Due to the invariances inherent in the MDS cost function, it is not clear at all that a local quadratic model is in any way appropriate.